Reddit restricts pro-Trump community over violent threats

 For years, researchers including Donovan have pointed to /r/The_Donald as a haven for extremists and anti-Muslim rhetoric.

-Citing former instances where members of The_Donald had doxxed members of the public and harassed journalists, Donovan said that “a place like Reddit is a strong way for groups like The_Donald to coordinate and remain in the background while they plan how to spread to other platforms.”
+Citing previous instances in which members of The_Donald had doxxed members of the public and harassed journalists, Donovan said that “a place like Reddit is a strong way for groups like The_Donald to coordinate and remain in the background while they plan how to spread to other platforms.”

 The move by Reddit to restrict the community’s post was hardly a surprise to the group’s moderators.